PMaynard/jekyll-nationpigeon/_posts/2014-11-13-missing-window-manager-gtk-icons.markdown

 title: GTK icons missing using a window manager
 category: Linux, goomwwm, awesome, window-manager
 ---
-If you're using a [window manager](https://wiki.archlinux.org/index.php/WM), such as [awesome](http://awesome.naquadah.org/) or [goomwwm](https://github.com/seanpringle/goomwwm), instead of a [desktop environment](https://wiki.archlinux.org/index.php/DE), such as [GNOME](https://www.gnome.org/) or [XFCE](http://www.xfce.org/).
-Then you might have the issue of some GTK applications not looking quite right, a problem I had was with missing icons.
+If you're using a [window manager](https://wiki.archlinux.org/index.php/WM), such as [awesome](http://awesome.naquadah.org/) or [goomwwm](https://github.com/seanpringle/goomwwm), instead of a [desktop environment](https://wiki.archlinux.org/index.php/DE), such as [GNOME](https://www.gnome.org/) or [XFCE](http://www.xfce.org/), then you might have the issue of some GTK applications not looking quite right, a problem I had was with missing icons.

+Before and after:

 ![GTK Before and After](/images/posts/gtk-before-after.png)

 List all available icons themes: